SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 ### To delete an asset type

-There are two ways to delete an asset.
+There are two ways to delete an asset:

 #### Delete each asset type individually